on all orders over $99*

-Jewellery including rings can collect and spread dirt and harmful bacteria, which can fall into the food.
-Food safety protocol suggests no rings except for a plain band, and no bracelets (including medical bracelets) be worn while cooking.
+Jewellery, including rings, can collect and spread dirt and harmful bacteria which can fall into the food.
+Food safety protocols suggest that no rings except for a plain band, and no bracelets (including medical bracelets) be worn while cooking.

-Commercial kitchens also require you to remove rings and other ornaments before entering as rings can trap bits of raw food.
+Commercial kitchens also require you to remove rings and other ornaments.

 Heat and cleaning products can damage your Jewellery.
 So, it is definitely better not to wear rings or Jewellery while cooking to avoid spoiling the food or Jewellery.

 Soft stones like pearls are not an exception to jewellery durability rules.
-They are a delicate gemstone.
-They should always go on last.
+They are a delicate gemstone and they should always go on last.

-Never do primping, use hairspray, or put on makeup after wearing Pearls.
+Never do primping, use hairspray, or put on makeup while wearing Pearls.
 Pearls have a lustre that can be damaged easily by many chemicals.

 Rings with pearls and other soft stones must always be worn last to ensure their durability.

 Chlorine and other common household chemicals such as bleaches, deep cleaners, solvents, etc., can affect karat gold causing a condition called stress corrosion.